turbot/steampipe-docs/docs/faq/overview.md

 }
 ```

-Alternatively, you can set a default memory limit for all plugins using the `STEAMPIPE_PLUGIN_MEMORY_MAX_MB` environment variable.
+Alternatively, you can set a default memory limit for all plugin processes using the `STEAMPIPE_PLUGIN_MEMORY_MAX_MB` environment variable.
 For example, to set a 2GB limit: `export STEAMPIPE_PLUGIN_MEMORY_MAX_MB=2048`.

-### Can I use Steampipe to query and save all my AWS / Azure / GCP resources?

-That's possible for many tables (excluding those that don't respond to `select *` because they require qualifiers).
-But it's not a recommended use of Steampipe.
-Steampipe is best for accessing live data in near-real-time.
-However Turbot Pipes' [Datatank](https://turbot.com/pipes/docs/datatank) can query connections at regular intervals and store the results in a persistent schema.
-You can then query the stored results instantly.

-## Security and Data Handling

-### What are the security implications of using Steampipe?

-Steampipe queries cloud APIs and services, which means it requires read-only access to those cloud environments.
-Plugins can use the same credentials used by other API clients (e.g. the AWS CLI), or use credentials that you specify in `~/.steampipe/config/*.spc` files, in either case observe best practices for guarding those secrets.
-Plugins communicate locally with the Steampipe instance of Postgres.
-Steampipe stores no query results by default, they are retained in cache for a default 5-minute TTL.

-### Does Steampipe store query results locally?

-No. Plugins make API calls, results flow into Postgres as ephemeral tables that are only cached for (by default) 5 minutes.
-Steampipe optimizes for live data, and stores nothing by default.

 ## Plugins and Customization